caronc/datetools/README.md

                                the last specified.
 ```

- Note: With the exception of the drift option (+), all variations of the syntax
+__Note__: With the exception of the drift option (+), all variations of the syntax
       mentioned above can be mixed if separated using the 'comma' (Separator)
       operator.  ie: */a,b,c-d,/e is valid.
       However: x-y-z is not valid, nor is /x/y or /x-y.
 All values must be
       within the range of it's time type.
 Thus 400-4000 would never work since
       no time constraint even resides within that range.

- The cron (--cron|-c) switch allows one to specify the standard cron formatting:
+The __--cron__(__-c__) switch allows one to specify the standard cron formatting:
 ```
      drift time ----------------------------------------------+
      day of week (0 - 6) (Sunday=0) -----------------------+  |